Colin-b/pyxelrest/README.md

 ![Selecting UDF](addin/AutoLoadPyxelRestAddIn/resources/screenshot_udfs_pyxelrest_category.PNG)

-It can be configured the same way than a usual service, except you cannot provide the following options as they do not make sense anymore:
+It can be configured the same way than a usual service, except the following options are not used anymore:

 <table>
     <tr>